DLR-RM/BlenderProc/docs/tutorials/physics.md

 # Physics simulation

 For e.q. positioning objects randomly on given surface, BlenderProc offers to use blenders rigid body simulator.
-In short, using that simulator, objects are dropped on the surface and then fixed to the position where they come to rest.
+In short, using that simulator, objects are dropped on a surface and then fixed to the position where they come to rest.

 ## Rigidy body components